inpercima/swaaplate/src/template/client/README.md

 ### `showLogin`

-Defines whether login route will be displayed or not.
+Defines whether the login route will be displayed in navigation or not.

 * default: `false`
 * type: `boolean`